Need to know

 No one wants their hard-earned holidays ruined by hotel booking dramas or a room that doesn't pass muster.
 So what rights do you have if things don't go to plan with your holiday accommodation?

-- Paying by credit card can provide you added protection in the form of chargebacks, but be wary of additional fees.
+- Paying by credit or debit card can provide you with added protection in the form of chargebacks, but be wary of additional fees.

-- Book your travel insurance at the same time as you book your accommodation, as some policies cover cancellations.
+- Book your travel insurance at the same time as you book your accommodation, as policies may cover unforeseen cancellations.

-- Find out if there'll be any extra costs, such as if they charge for Wi-Fi or for parking.
+- Find out if there'll be any extra potential costs, such as if the business charges for Wi-Fi or for parking.

 - Specify at the time of booking any additional requirements you may need, such as a quiet room or a cot for your child.

-Paying by credit card can provide you added protection.
+Paying by credit or debit card can provide you with added protection.

-Your consumer guarantees mean that accommodation services must be provided:
+Your ACL consumer guarantees require that accommodation services (including Airbnb) be provided:

-- so that they are fit for any specified purpose, and
+- so that they are fit for any specified purpose

 - within a reasonable period of time (if no time was set when booking).